 A preliminary assessment found that the Proposed Actions would not result in significant adverse impacts due to adverse effects on specific industries.
 An analysis is warranted if a substantial number of residents or workers depend on the goods or services provided by the affected businesses or if it would result in the loss or substantial diminishment of a particularly important product or service within the industry.
-The

-Proposed Actions could lead to the potential direct displacement of six Healthcare and Social Assistance sector businesses representing almost 300 employees; however, the Proposed Actions are also designed to significantly expand the Healthcare and Social Assistance sector in the Affected Area, with up to approximately 1.3 million gsf of incremental community facility space dedicated to medical offices.
-The Proposed Actions would also result in the direct displacement of 27 businesses from the Other Services (except Public Administration) sector, many providing automotive-related services.
+The Proposed Actions could lead to the potential direct displacement of six Healthcare and Social Assistance sector businesses representing almost 300 employees; however, the Proposed Actions are also designed to significantly expand the Healthcare and Social Assistance sector in the Affected Area, with up to approximately 1.3 million gsf of incremental community facility space dedicated to medical offices.
+The Proposed Actions would also lead to the direct displacement of 27 businesses from the Other Services (except Public Administration) sector, many providing automotive-related services.
 However, these businesses make up only five percent of all businesses from this sector in the study area.
-While the Affected Area contains the largest cluster of automotive services-related businesses in the study area, there are other clusters of automotive-related services businesses in nearby areas of the Bronx and appropriately zoned properties where displaced businesses may relocate.
+While the Affected Area contains the largest cluster of automotive services-related businesses in the study area, there are other clusters of automotive-related services businesses may relocate.
 The products and services offered by potentially displaced businesses in the Affected Area are not essential to the viability of other businesses within or outside the study area and, therefore, the Proposed Actions would not adversely affect business conditions in any specific industry within or outside the study area.